How to repair a Weil McLain CG Gas boiler

 This is a picture of the return side of the boiler.
 I have opened all the zone valves manually and turned all of the red valves off.
 I hooked the hose to each of them one at a time and opened the boiler drain about half way (you don't want to let it run out faster then it goes in)

-What I like to do is put the other end of the hose into some kind of clear bucket so I can see the air coming out of the lines and I let the water continue to run till I don't see allot of air bubbles coming up from the bottom of the bucket.
+What I like to do is put the other end of the hose into some kind of clear bucket so I can see the air coming out of the lines and I let the water continue to run till I don't see air bubbles coming up from the bottom of the bucket.
 After this has been done to all the zones.
 Put the hose on the highest boiler drain or the one furthest from the pump. start letting the water run from the boiler drain then open the red valve ( yours may not be red) and then close the zone valves and let that run till there is no more air.
 Now you can open all the valves and turn the power to the boiler back on.
 Find a local Plumbing and Heating contractor